-Shelah claims in chapter IV of his book that solvability29 ([She09, Definition IV.1.4]) is such a notion, but his justification is yet to appear (in [She]).
-Essentially, solvability says that certain classes of EM models are superlimits.
-On the other hand previous work (for example [She99, SV99, GVV]) all rely on a local character property for nonsplitting.
+Shelah claims in chapter IV of his book that solvability26 ([She09, Definition IV.1.4]) is such a notion, but his justification is yet to appear (in [She]).
+Essentially, solvability says that certain EM models are superlimits.
+On the other hand previous work (for example [She99, SV99, Van06, Van13, GVV]) all rely on a local character property for nonsplitting.
 This is even made into a definition of superstability in [Gro02, Definition 7.12].
-In [Vasa] we gave a similar condition and used it with tameness to build a good frame.
-We pointed out that categoricity in a cardinal of cofinality greater than the tameness cardinal implied the superstability condition.
+In [Vas16] we gave a similar condition and used it with tameness to build a good frame.
+Shelah has shown [She99, Lemma I.6.3] that categoricity in a cardinal of high-enough cofinality implies the superstability condition.

 We now aim to show the same conclusion under categoricity in a highenough cardinal of arbitrary cofinality.
-Recall the definition of superstability implicit in [GVV, Vasa], and stated explicitly in [Gro02, Definition 7.12]:
+The following definition of superstability is implicit in [SV99] and stated explicitly in [Gro02, Definition 7.12].